 Using AES-256 To Encrypt Files You Upload To Your S3 Trading Partner

 Files you upload to an Amazon S3 trading partner through JSCAPE MFT Server are normally stored in plaintext.
 If you want to encrypt those files to minimize the risk of a data breach, one way to do that is by using AES-256 Amazon S3 server-side encryption.
-We'll show you how to use this particular service in this post.
+We'll show you how to use this particular service in this post; and if you want to request a free trial, click here.

 Watch the video